Summer Camp

 In addition to Thaden Summer Camps, two of our community partners will host their own camps at Thaden School.

 - Buddy Pegs will host three camps at Thaden this summer.
-Each camp will run the weeks of June 13-17, July 11-15, and July 18-22.
+Each camp will run the weeks of June 12 to 16, June 19 to 23, July 10 to 14, and July 17 to 21 from 9 am to 12 pm.
 Click here for additional details and registration.

-- Learn to Pedal Camp helps kids ages 5-10 learn the fundamentals of riding a bike without pedals (no training wheels) thanks to our no-pedal glide method of teaching.
+- Learn to Pedal Camp helps kids ages 5 to 10 learn the fundamentals of riding a bike without pedals (no training wheels) thanks to our no-pedal glide method of teaching.

-- Adventure Bike Camp is perfect for kids ages 5-10 who are rolling along on two wheels without training wheels.
+- Adventure Bike Camp is perfect for kids ages 5 to 10 who are rolling along on two wheels without training wheels.

 Frequently Asked Questions (FAQs)